FurkanGundogan/GithubNavigatorApp-React/README.md

 ## GithubNavigatorApp-React

-[View on Website](https://githubnavigator-furu.netlify.app/) or clone and use "npm run start" on terminal
+[View on Website](https://githubnavigator-furu.netlify.app/) or clone and use "npm run start" on terminal.